-Knife-edge Covid pass vote will not be re-run
+Covid passes: Tory who missed crucial Senedd vote was at party conference

 The law would have failed to pass as a result.

-But Eluned Morgan told BBC Radio Wales Breakfast with Claire Summers that that is "not how democratic processes work".
+Asked about holding a re-run of the vote, Eluned Morgan told BBC Radio Wales Breakfast with Claire Summers that that is "not how democratic processes work".

 "You don't keep on having a vote until you get the answer that you want," she said.